-RB: Probably, yes, a little bit of scheduling trips, knowing where the boats are.
-Because some boats can be tricky on where they're docked, some docks are tricky.
-Knowing the proper balance of when to arrive out of boat, just being well prepared.
-I mean when we're first taught, we get a bunch of gear and some of the gear is not always needed.
+RB: Yeah.
+Probably a little bit of scheduling trips, knowing where the boats are because some boats can be tricky where they're docked.
+Some docks are tricky.
+Knowing the proper balance of when to arrive at a boat, being well prepared.
+I mean, when we're first taught, we get a bunch of gear, and some of the gear is not always needed.
 Just knowing what to bring for whatever type of trip you're going on is a big help.
 Because yes, we do bring a lot of stuff on, but the least amount of stuff you can bring on is usually best.
-Sometimes captains will comment about that, about "Why?
-You got enough stuff there," just stuff like that.
-So, knowing what you actually need to bring is good because the less you can - the less it looks like you're bringing on, the better.
+Sometimes, captains will comment about that, about "You got enough stuff there."
+Just stuff like that.
+Knowing what you actually need to bring is good because the less it looks like you're bringing on, the better.

-SW: Do you train new observers or do you ever give advice to new observers?
+SW: Do you train new observers, or do you ever give advice to new observers?

-RB: I've given advice to observers of -my company gives out my phone number with my permission, you know, for new observers to give me a holler if they have questions on new gear types that they're going out on.
-I can give them pointers here and there what to do.
+RB: I've given advice to observers.
+My company gives out my phone number with my permission for new observers to give me a holler if they have questions on new gear types that they're going out on.
+I can give them pointers here and there [about] what to do.